ABT Framework Student Resource Page

 - We’ll send you and your participants a Webex link for your Working Circle 3-5 days before you’re scheduled to host, so no need to worry about that.

 - Sign up to participate in a minimum of 2 Working Circles.
 Sign up here.

 - Review the ABT that the host sent you ahead of time.
-See if you can think of the 5 Word Problem for the ABT and have it ready for the Working Circle.

 - Be prepared to use the ABT Blue Card and all the tools you’ve learned in class to help the host clarify their narrative.